first-recon/kubernetes-config/README.md

 Kubernetes Config Files
 ====
-All the files for setting up microservice deployments and services in the Recon kubenetes cluster.
+All the files for setting up microservice deployments and services in the Recon kubernetes cluster.